BushLife - Backpack Gear Load Out

 The Leatherman Charge + TTi

-Just like your knife, you should carry the multi-tool on your belt.
+For easy access, just like your knife, you should carry this on your belt.
 Being so small and of such great utility, it is worth having this on your personal layer versus the pack layer.
 My Leatherman Charge is part of my EDC!

 The sheath has a slot for extra screwdriver bits that come with the tool.
 The big tip here is to sneak a mid-sized Ferro rod into one of the two available side loops of the sheath.